bbkane/www.bbkane.com/content/blog/Go-Notes.md

 - Commit
 - Replace all references to it with the new name
 - Update README
-- Create repo on GitHub and push this to it
+- Create repo on GitHub and push the code.
+- Add the `go` topic to the repo
 - Update [go.bbkane.com](https://github.com/bbkane/go.bbkane.com)
 - Add feature
 - update demo.gif in repo